WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-08-17-add-docker-to-a-asp-net-core-microservice.md

 author: Wolfgang Ofner
 categories: [Docker]
 tags: [NET Core 3.1, Docker, Microservice]
+description: Microservices need to be deployed often and fast.
+Docker container help to achieve these tasks and run them wherever needed.
 ---
 Microservices need to be deployed often and fast.
 To achieve this, they often run inside a Docker container.
 In this post, I will show how easy it is to add Docker support to a project using Visual Studio.